dominicduffin1/python-turtle-art-canvas/CONTRIBUTING.md

 ## Pull requests

 Pull requests should reference an issue.
-Please also follow any specific instructions on the issue you are references.
+Please also follow any specific instructions on the issue you are referencing.

 Contributions to the artwork should include a description/explanation of what your contribution.